adrian-datacamp/courses-hypothesis-testrepo/chapter4.md

 *** =instructions

 The City of Chicago has made publicly available their crime records, and we have preloaded the data in `crime` dataframe.
-There are several violent crimes happening in the city, extracted from `crime` and stored in separate dataframes: `theft`, `assault`, `homicide`, `burglary`, `arson`.
+There are several violent crimes happening in the city, extracted from `crime` and stored in separate dataframes: `theft`, `mv_theft`,`burglary`.

 *** =hint